Jiisala/Tira-labra-2022/README.md

 if the output to console is messy and unreadable, first ensure that the console window is wide enough to fit full lines of the map, so that no unwanted linebreaks happen.

 When manually testing the program, please note that at this point it is possible to crash the program or to cause a endless loop if conflicting parameters are given.
+You should be able to alter the general look of the dungeon a great deal by playing with the settings, so I recommend giving it a go anyway.

 The program is called dungeon generator, but really the resulting patterns can be used for variety of different purposes.
 I have designed this mainly level maps in mind, but that should not discourage other possibilities.

 ## Poetry commands:

 before first run, to se up dependencies